 A judicial coup at the end of 2008 brought a change of government, but the DSI investigative team was still on the case, and the incoming administration led by Abhisit Vejjajiva also wanted to end the dispute with the Saudis.
 They were in a race against time, however — the 20-year statute of limitations on the Saudi murder cases meant that charges would have to be brought by February 2010 at the latest.

-By now the DSI team had concluded — correctly — that the assassinations of the four Saudi diplomats in 1989 and 1990 were unrelated to the blue diamond case, and that Shia agents linked to Iran were to blame.
+By now the DSI team had concluded — correctly — that the assassinations of the four Saudi diplomats in 1989 and 1990 were unrelated to the blue diamond saga, and that Shia agents linked to Iran were to blame.
 But they had woefully little specific information about the assassins.
 In August 2009 they issued an arrest warrant for “Abu Ali” for the murder of Abdullah al-Basri in 1990.
 They didn’t appear to realise that Abu Ali is not even a real name — it just means “father of Ali”.
 It’s common for parents in Muslim countries to adopt a nickname that incorporates the name of their eldest child, and many hundreds of thousands of men across the Muslim world call themselves Abu Ali.
 It was similar to an arrest warrant being issued for a Thai man knowing only their nickname — Chai, or Noom, or Daeng.
 It was absurd.

 In December 2009, Chalor was brought from Klong Prem prison to hear the verdict of the Supreme Court.